pkarsy/rfboot/help/Reliability.md

-As long as this mechanism works, we can upload code to the device literally thousands of times, without any need to even touch the device. if however the device for some reason stops responding to the reset request, then it is impossible to reprogram it remotely.
+As long as this mechanism works, we can upload code to the device literally thousands of times, without any need to even touch the device. if however the device for some reason (usually software bug) stops responding to the reset request, then it is impossible to reprogram it remotely.
 We need to access the reset button (we need to go to the roof for example).

-rfboot avoids this type of failure with the following precautions :
+rfboot avoids (not always as we will see, but close) this type of failure with the following precautions :

 - If the upload process is interrupted, rfboot detects it and waits for new firmware.
-Even after a power cycle, rfboot refuses to start the application, and waits indefinitelly for new upload.
+Even after a power cycle, rfboot refuses to start the application, and waits indefinitely for new upload.

 - At the event of a power loss or MCU reset while programming, when the power comes back rfboot